 Aromatherapy is meant to complement your standard medical care as an alternative health modality and should not be viewed as a cure for illness or disease.

 Never apply undiluted essential oils to skin.
 Make sure they are diluted well in a carrier oil such as olive, almond, evening primrose, jojoba, coconut, or avocado oil.
 Avoid mineral oil, which is a byproduct of petroleum production – it’s synthetic, clogs pores, prevents the skin from breathing naturally, and prevents essential oil absorption.
 Do not overuse essential oils as all essential oils have the possibility of causing adverse reactions such as headaches and nausea when overused.
-If used daily, to keep adverse reactions from occurring, or to a minimum, it is advised to rotate the oils used every two weeks.

 Never ingest essential oils without proper consultation with a qualified professional such as a certified clinical aromatherapist.
 If used as a mouthwash or gargle ensure proper dilution as well as proper spitting techniques are utilized to ensure minimal swallowing.